 Allow an hour to walk around Stonehenge itself plus time for the exhibition, shop etc.

 IS THERE A DIRECT COACH TO STONEHENGE FROM LONDON?

-There is a direct coach most afternoons in winter and every afternoon in summer.
+There is a direct coach several mornings in winter and every morning in summer.
 It runs from central London and gives you about 2 hours at Stonehenge.
-Prices are currently £31 per adult including entrance to Stonehenge.
+Prices are currently £45 per adult including entrance to Stonehenge.
 Details and online booking at Stonehenge Direct.
 This is cheaper than the train and bus alternative.

 The best time of year for tours is more difficult to answer.
 It gets very busy in late July through to mid September which are certainly the warmest months.
 In winter it gets very cold, but you can get some good pictures like the one above.
 On balance the best time to tour is April to early July or October, but anytime is good!
 There is usually a wind up on the Plain and it is better to go with more clothes than you think you need.

 CAN I BUY DISCOUNTED TICKETS TO STONEHENGE IN ADVANCE?

 Buying tickets in advance is essential to guarantee entrance.
 There is a timed ticket system in operation and advance booking is advised to avoid queues.
 The entrance or admission fee for Stonehenge is £15.30 for adults (advance purchase) or £18.20 if purchased on the day.
 Buy tickets now.